-For more than 40 years, Esther Rantzen has been one of the country’s most recognizable TV faces.
+For more than 40 years, Esther Rantzen has been one of the country’s most recognisable TV faces.
 The host of BBC One’s That’s Life from 1973 to 1994, she also became a tireless charity campaigner, founding Childline in 1986, and The Silver Line, a phone service for older people, three years ago.
-She was made a Dame last year and still makes regular TV appearances, everywhere from Newsnight to Celebrity First Dates.
+She was made a Dame in 2015 and still makes regular TV appearances, everywhere from Newsnight to Celebrity First Dates.

-Married to her beloved ‘Desi’ – TV producer, Desmond Wilcox – until his death in 2000, the 76-year-old now lives in a rooftop Hampstead apartment, not far from two of her three children.
+Married to her beloved ‘Desi’ – TV producer, Desmond Wilcox – until his death in 2000, she now lives in a rooftop Hampstead apartment, not far from two of her three children.

 Why do you do so much charity work?
 You’ve said it’s due to loneliness.
 Is that true?